zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 ### Simple TF2 + Keras model for segmentation (to detect cell nuclei)

-This notebook the entire workflow of training an ANN with [TensorFlow 2](https://www.tensorflow.org/) using the Keras API and exporting the trained model to the [CZModel format](https://github.com/zeiss-microscopy/OAD/blob/master/Machine_Learning/docs/ann_model_specification.md) to be ready for use within the [Intellesis](https://www.zeiss.de/mikroskopie/produkte/mikroskopsoftware/zen-intellesis-image-segmentation-by-deep-learning.html) infrastructure.
+This notebook the entire workflow of training an ANN with **[TensorFlow 2](https://www.tensorflow.org/)** using the Keras API and exporting the trained model to the **[czmodel format](https://pypi.org/project/czmodel/)** to be ready for use within the **[Intellesis](https://www.zeiss.com/microscopy/int/products/microscope-software/zen-intellesis-image-segmentation-by-deep-learning.html)** infrastructure.

-- The trained model is rather simple (for demo purposed) and trained on a small test dataset.
+- The trained model is rather simple (for demo purposed) and trained on a small test data set.
 - **Therefore, this notebook is meant to be understood as a guide for exporting trained models**
 - **The notebook does not show how train a model correctly.**